Policy recommendations for securing Teams chats, groups, and files

 Updating common policies to include Teams

-The following diagram illustrates the set of recommended policies for protecting chat, groups and content in Teams.
-The pencil icon indicates which policies need to be revisited to be sure that Teams and dependent services are included in the assignment of cloud apps.
+To protect chat, groups and content in Teams, the following diagram illustrates which policies to update from the the common identity and device access policies.
+For each policy to update, make sure that Teams and dependent services are included in the assignment of cloud apps.

-These are the dependent services to include in the assignment of cloud apps for Teams:
+These services are the dependent services to include in the assignment of cloud apps for Teams:

 - Microsoft Teams

 - Microsoft Stream (meeting recordings)